tineriver/tineriver.github.io/essays/UI_Frameworks.md

 ------------ | -------------
 <img src="https://github.com/tineriver/tineriver.github.io/blob/master/images/seaWallOriginal.png?raw=true" alt="Sea Wall Original Image"> | <img src="https://github.com/tineriver/tineriver.github.io/blob/master/images/seaWallMine.png?raw=true" alt="Sea Wall Original Edited">

  The website I wished to imitate, https://seawalls.org/murals/, did not provide an already edited image.
 Fortunately, through scouring google I was able to figure how to add a linear gradient overlay over the picture.
 At first, I attached it to the UI dimmer, but upon noticing that the overlay hides as soon as I click on the image, I decided to attached the overlay on the image itself.
-Although I did use the dimmer component, it was still nice having to practice using it.
+Although I did not use the dimmer component, it was still nice having to practice using it.

 **Example:**

     .grad-background {
       background: **linear-gradient(to bottom, rgba(85,213,213,0.5), rgba(37,93,213,0.5))**,url('image url');
       background-size: cover;
       height: 400px;
       background-position: center;
       background-attachment: scroll;
     }

 #### Embeded Google Map